cosmicvibes/docs/monitors/scheduler.md

 A safety feature of Eyewitness is any changes to a scheduled cron job will not remove the old configuration.
 It will instead duplicate the scheduled job to its own monitor, leaving the old monitor to eventually "fail" when it is not run.

 This is a very intended safety feature.
-The reason is to ensure you do not accidentilly remove or change a scheduled job you did not intend for.
-For example, can you imagine if you accidentilly changed your daily backup to be a yearly backup by mistake?
-With Eyewitness, you would know this has occured.
+The reason is to ensure you do not accidentally remove or change a scheduled job you did not intend for.
+For example, can you imagine if you accidentally changed your daily backup to be a yearly backup by mistake?
+With Eyewitness, you would know this has occurred.

 ## "Unnamed Closure" cron jobs

 In order to be able to identify each scheduler cron job as it is running, Eyewitness uses the Laravel computed `mutex`.
 Each mutex is unique, but requires a description or name to be generated.
 Typically all schedule jobs have this, however if you are running a `Closure` based schedule command - you might need to manually add a name to the job to allow Eyewitness to identify it.

-Jobs that appear in your Scheduler list as `Unnamed Clourse` - then you should add a `->name('example')` to the end of your schedule job.
+Jobs that appear in your Scheduler list as `Unnamed Closure` - then you should add a `->name('example')` to the end of your schedule job.
 Each name should be unique, and will be used to identify that specific closure job.

 ## Disabling Scheduler monitor